 Although he was a machinist by trade, he took up various odd jobs, including dishwashing at establishments like the Bearfoot Bistro and Citta's (the space that now houses the Beacon), until landing a job in his field, helping make custom bikes and parts for Maurice Lavoie in Pemberton.

-It was a fitting gig for Goebl; many longtime residents will remember seeing him riding his bike around town, in recent years, wearing an oversized ski jacket.
-"He'd be wearing that winter, summer, day night-because it usually had lots of pockets he'd put all his stuff in," recalled Richoz.
+It was a fitting gig for Goebl—many longtime residents will remember seeing him riding his bike around town, in recent years, wearing an oversized ski jacket.
+"He'd be wearing that winter, summer, day, night—because it usually had lots of pockets he'd put all his stuff in," recalled Richoz.

 Despite his quiet demeanour, Goebl became a beloved figure in the community.
 "He was different, you know, and he was just one of those people that people saw all the time, because he would either walk (or bike) everywhere—he'd often walk to Pemberton and back," explained Richoz.

-She recalls countless instances where the community rallied to support him, whether that was replacing his bike after it was stolen or passing around a hat in Tapley's to collect money to replace his groceries after a bear got into the grocery bags he had left by his bike outside.
+She recalled countless instances where the community rallied to support him, whether that was replacing his bike after it was stolen or passing around a hat in Tapley's to collect money to replace his groceries after a bear got into the shopping bags he had left by his bike outside.
 A few years ago, the servers at Citta's even bought him a meal and a sympathy card after Richoz' dog—who Goebl adored and would often accompany him on his walks to Pemberton—passed away, leaving him heartbroken.

 "That's the way people were to him," Richoz said.
 "He was just somebody you couldn't help but feel affection for and want to help in some sort of way—even though he never really wanted any help from anybody."

 While Goebl often found himself on the receiving end of Whistler generosity, what most people didn't realize, explained Richoz, was just how generous he was himself—despite having little to begin with.